 Believe it or not, scientists have developed a superfast camera, the size of a dustbin, which can capture the speed of light.

-A team at the Massachusetts Institute of Technology claims its superfast camera can show a bullet-shaped pulse of light travelling from one end of a laboratory flask to another in a fraction of a second, the British media said.
+of a laboratory flask to another in a fraction of a second, the British

 The scientists, however, say that it will be some time before the camera is commercially available.